dynamsoft-docs/barcode-reader-docs-js/programming/javascript/samples-demos/helloworld-pwa.md

 > NOTE
 >
-> 1. .webmanifest is not a common file extension, in order for the file to be served correctly, don't forget to add a MIME type for it on your web server with the MIME type "application/json".
+> 1. `.webmanifest` is not a common file extension, in order for the file to be served correctly, don't forget to add a MIME type for it on your web server with the MIME type "application/json".
-> 2. the icon files can be found in the github repository.
+> 2. The icon files can be found in the github repository.

 Also, now that we have more files to cache, we should update the service-worker.js: